vespene-io/_old_vespene/docs/source/faq.rst

 I see some error in the worker logs but don't have enough information
 ---------------------------------------------------------------------

-The logs the worker normally outputs to standard out/error are consumed auotmatically by supervisord and stored in /var/log/vespene.
-However, these logs are not neccessarily very verbose.
+The logs the worker normally outputs to standard out/error are consumed automatically by supervisord and stored in /var/log/vespene.
+However, these logs are not necessarily very verbose.

 Build output is available by clicking on the build object in the web interface, or by looking at the physical log in the build working directory.